MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 echo 'John King' >> employees.md
 ```

-To view the difference between the Working Tree and the Index:
+To view the difference between the *Working Tree* and the *Index*:

 ```bash
 git diff
 ```

-To see the difference between the Working Tree and the last commit:
+To see the difference between the *Working Tree* and the last commit:

 ```bash
 git diff HEAD
 ```

-HEAD typically points to a branch, and a branch is also a pointer to a commit.
+*HEAD* typically points to a branch, and a branch is also a pointer to a commit.
 We'll delve into this further in Part 2.

 To see the difference between the Index and the last commit: